Go to the relay team registration form.

 For anyone running the youth courses: just check in at the start on the day of the relay.

-We will make it easy for everyone who has registered for
+We've made it easy for everyone who has registered for the relay to

-the relay to join a team, so even if you haven't got a team lined up
+join a team, so even if you haven't got a team lined up don't be

 Frequently Asked Questions